jnears/iserfrontend-rails/README.md

 This gem provides standard frontend CSS and JavaScript code for ISER Rails 4 applications.

-**This is currently very much work in progress and not ready for production use**
+**This is currently very much work in progress and not ready for production use.**

 ## Installation